Do I need to be an experienced member to attend?

 Who decides who will attend the programme?

 - This is a decision for the authority.
 Nominations are made via a nominated member services officer.
 Members might be nominated as a result of needs identified in their personal development review or as part of the authority’s member development strategy or following consideration by the Democratic Services Committee.
 Attendance can also be part of succession plans.
-Previous participants have said that they have appreciated working with members from all or no parties.

 For more information contact: Sarah Titcombe